-The directions; left, right, front and rear, as mentioned throughout this manual, are as seen from the tow vehicle driver's seat, facing the direction of travel.
+The directions left, right, front and rear, as mentioned throughout this manual, are as seen from the tow vehicle drivers' seat and facing the direction of travel.
 The hopper is the front of the conveyor.

-SERIAL NUMBER
+SERIAL NUMBER LOCATION

-Always give your dealer the serial number when ordering parts, requesting service or asking for other information.
-The conveyor's serial number is located at the hopper.
+Always give your dealer the serial number of your conveyor when ordering parts or requesting service or other information.
+The conveyor's serial number is located on the drive box.